 Banks and brokers have entered the market too, making the already saturated market even worse.

-In Singapore alone, we already have 12 different robo-advisors!
+In Singapore alone, we have 12 different robo-advisors, excluding Smartly!

 Do we really need that many robo-advisors?

-This means that robo-advisors would either merge together, or close down like Smartly.
+Statista believes that a consolidation of robo-advisors may occur in the future.
+This means that robo-advisors would either merge together, or shut down like Smartly.

-With so many robo-advisors available, you will likely choose the most attractive option.
+With so many robo-advisors available, you will likely want to choose the most attractive option.

 Smartly charged these fees to use their platform: